Tuesday, December 23, 2025

 Super good and sharing our opinions!

 Endlessly pontificating about what God is like, why He does what he does.
-Sharing through a narrow filter of our own experiences as though they are the only experiences worth considering?
+Sharing through a narrow filter of our own experiences, as though they are the only experiences worth considering?

 When someone goes through a tragedy like Job, what is it that they really need?